qcoliveros/TinyBots/README.md

 ```
 https://api.telegram.org/bot<YourBOTToken>/getUpdates
 ```
-11. Look for the "chat" object to get the chat id.
+11. Look for the "chat" object of the group to get the chat id.